Flotomate/product_docs/source/change-management/inside-a-change.rst

     :align: center
     :alt: figure 40

--  If a Technician has the :ref:`right <Technician Roles>` to ignore approvers (refer Administration Manual), then he can ignore non-responsive approvers and push the Approval towards Approved stage.
+-  If the Technician has the :ref:`right <Technician Roles>` to ignore approvers (refer Administration Manual), then he can ignore non-responsive approvers and push the Approval towards Approved stage.
 An ignored approver can only see his status as Ignored in the Details View of the Change,